Lexical semantics: How lexical items map onto events

 (1a) defines the state of the door being closed; there is no opposition in this predicate.
 (1b) and (1c) both have predicates showing transitions of the door going from being implicitly open to closed.
 (1b) gives the intransitive use of the verb close, with no explicit mention of the causer, but (1c) makes explicit mention of the agent involved in the action.

-Syntactic basis of event structure: a brief history
+History of syntactic basis of event structure

 Generative semantics in the 1960s

 The analysis of these different lexical units had a decisive role in the field of "generative linguistics" during the 1960s.
 The term generative was proposed by Noam Chomsky in his book Syntactic Structures published in 1957.
-The term generative linguistics was based on Chomsky's generative grammar, a linguistic theory that states systematic sets of rules (X' theory) can predict grammatical phrases within a natural language.
+The term generative linguistics was based on Chomsky's generative grammar, a linguistic theory that states systematic sets of rules (X' theory)can predict grammatical phrases within a natural language.
 Generative Linguistics is also known as Government-Binding Theory.

 Generative linguists of the 1960s, including Noam Chomsky and Ernst von Glasersfeld, believed semantic relations between transitive verbs and intransitive verbs were tied to their independent syntactic organization.
 This meant that they saw a simple verb phrase as encompassing a more complex syntactic structure.